rfhb/emamds/en/documents/product-information/lucentis-epar-product-information_en.md

 The treatment is started with one injection of Lucentis per month.
 Your doctor will monitor the condition of your eye and, depending on how you respond to the treatment, will decide if and when you need to receive further treatment.

-Detailed instructions for use are given at the end of the leaflet under 'How to prepare and administer Lucentis to adults'.
+Detailed instructions for use are given at the end of the leaflet under 'How to prepare and administer Lucentis to adults '.

 ## Elderly (age 65 years and over)